hillarychang/dsc180b-capstone-q2/README.md

 ```

 ## Conclusion
-The goal of this project is to categorize vendor memos accurately and efficiently.
-We have implemented a data pipeline to process inflow and outflow data, create meaningful features, and train a machine learning model to achieve this.
-Further optimization and improvements can be made as the project progresses.
+The goal of this project for Quarter 1 is to categorize vendor memos.
+Next, we will be implementing a data pipeline to process inflow and outflow data, create features, and train a machine learning model to achieve this.